 As a result, the appeals judges amended the district court decision to reaffirm the power of the Port Authority to issue a new regulation, as long as it met the requirement of non-discrimination.

 According to The New York Times (1977), a major problem in creating such a rule was that a noise level that would keep the Concorde out of JFK could also keep out a significant portion of the then existing subsonic jet fleet.
 Needless to say, that would have had a devastating economic impact on the airport and the airlines using it.

-Two days after the Supreme Court allowed the supersonic jet to land in New York, Concorde took off from Toulouse (TLS) on its maiden flight to JFK, where the final assembly of the jet was completed by Aerospatiale engineers.
+Two days after the Supreme Court allowed the supersonic jet to land in New York, Concorde took off from Toulouse (TLS), where the final assembly of the jet was completed by Aerospatiale engineers, for its maiden flight to JFK.

-The French-registered Concorde F-WTSB landed at JFK on October 19, 1977, and was received by journalists, mixed-mood spectators, and Port Authority officials who set out to quantify the noise pollution generated from the type.
+The French-registered Concorde F-WTSB landed at JFK on October 19, 1977.
+It was received by journalists, mixed-mood spectators, and Port Authority officials who set out to quantify the noise pollution generated from the type.
 Concorde passed the noise level tests; if it were louder than 112 perceived noise decibels, it would be barred from the airport.

-On November 22, 1977, the Concorde began regularly scheduled passenger services to JFK.
+On November 22, 1977, Concorde began regularly scheduled passenger services to JFK.

 Air France operated the “White Bird” on daily flights between Paris – Charles De Gaulle and JFK.
 The Paris flight departed at 10:30 am local time, arriving in New York at 8:25 am local time.
 The airline also operated the Concorde to Caracas (CCS), during the Venezuelan oil boom, and to Mexico City via Washington and to Rio de Janeiro.

-According to thepointsguy.com, BA operated Concorde on flights BA 001 and BA 002 to/from JFK, departing LHR at 10:30 am, arriving at 9:30 am local time in New York.
+On its part, British Airways-operated Concorde flights BA 001 and BA 002 to/from JFK, departed LHR at 10:30 am, arriving at 9:30 am local time in New York.